mcrespoae/one-max-genetic-algorithm-rust/README.md

 The genetic algorithm employs concurrent processing techniques for parallel execution, enhancing runtime performance.

 ## Testing
-The code is equipped with comprehensive unit tests to ensure reliability.
+The code is equipped with comprehensive unit and integration tests to ensure reliability.

 To execute them, use the command:
 ```bash